chadpopik/CAPPIBARAS/README.md

 - TODO 2: Add zdistributions for CMASS

+Profiles:
+- TODO 1: Various two-halo checks and tasks: how to handle the FFT? whether to take in functions or array for Plin?
+Specify the model?
+Check for mass definitions?

 Measurements:
 - TODO 1: Find better source of Schaan measurements/covariances and dust model (just using Emily's TNG for now).
 Also why is the covariances off from the error, shouldn't they be the same?
 - TODO 2: What are the units on the beam response and how should it be converted?
 Using it raw isn't right.